bradencarlson/sage-jupyter/README.md

 Originally created as a project for Math 4220 at Southern Utah University, this Project will guide the user through installing SageMath and Jupyter Notebooks.
 The user will then be introduced to basic computations in SageMath, as well as experimenting with group theory.
-SageMath provides a rich environment for visualizing and experimenting with groups, including functionality with subgroups, cayley tables, isomorphisms, and more.
+SageMath provides a rich environment for visualizing and experimenting with groups, rings, fields, as well as a few selected applications.

 The goal of this Project is to help students everywhere, although it is primarily aimed at students of Abstract Algebra, to learn the syntax of SageMath, so as to provide them with a helpful tool to visualize and understand the topics taught in an undergraduate Abstract Algebra course.
 While doing this, the Project